surfacesyntacticud/guidelines/content/docs/language/mandarin chinese/syntaxic/serial_verbs_construction.md

 In this example, going (去) is the action and playing (玩) is the purpose of the action.

+## IS NOT SVC :

+When the two (or more) verbs are not coding a single event, a concurrence or a causally-related event, it should not be seen as a SVC construction.

+Example: 我洗脸刷牙。

+## Remarks
+When a clause act as a "manner" modifier clause, we don't know YET if it should be a comp:svc (from first to second verb) or a mod@manner (from second to first).
+At the moment (25 sept 2023), we annotate them as comp:svc, but we know it might be wrong.

+Example:
+    - 我打电话告诉他。
+    - 我坐飞机去北京。
 ## /!\ Directionnal complement
 See page about directional complement, as they are a special type of serial verbs construction